Carl H. Milam: American Library Association (1920-1948)

 Milam proved to be a pivotal figure in the American Library Association, not only because of his long career there, but because ALA presidential terms only lasted a year.
 Therefore, the secretary and executive secretary kept the momentum going and the association would essentially rest on his shoulders.
 He was able to make recommendations to the executive board and other committees within the Association, showing an unprecedented amount of leadership throughout his time there.
 Peggy Sullivan outlines that many of Milam's ideas or proposals would end up in the minutes of executive meetings, followed by the statement "at the recommendation of the secretary."

 Milam focused his efforts on the areas of personnel, finances and fundraising, aid from the federal government, and public relations.
 Notably, he pushed for pensions and annuities for the staff, and was generally successful.
 The end was bittersweet due to criticisms of his work toward the end of his ALA career.
 He was eventually nominated for president of the ALA in the year following his resignation, 1949, but the whole situation would prove to be an embarrassment due to the previous criticisms, and he was not elected.

+In 1954 he was awarded American Library Association Honorary Membership.

 Milam's career at the ALA offered him many opportunities to work and attend conferences abroad and in Latin America.
 As part of the International Relations Office at the ALA, he went on several trips visiting and getting to know the people and the libraries abroad.
 He worked closely with Sarah C.N.
 Bogle, director of the American Library in Paris education program, for a number of years, and considered the library his office while traveling in Paris.
 International work with the ALA had developed as an area of interest for him, and when the United Nations position was offered to him, it is not surprising that he took interest.